 While EORs help administer your payroll processes, it comes at a loss of control for your HR team.
 EOR providers operate on their own pay schedules that may differ from your organization, resulting in EOR managed employees being paid at a different frequency than local employees.

 Consider the payroll process and insurance policy of your EOR before committing to them if this is a concern.
-You’ll find processes and policies stated in the service agreement.
+You’ll find processes and policies stated in the service agreement, you can also recommend them to use tools and strategies you have in mind for your company.

 Complexity in Global Operations